freshicet/Hugo/content/minecraft/_index.md

 description: N/A
 ---

-# You found the site!
-I can update the site at you get unlock the riddle and number!
+# You've found the site!
+I can update it once you unlock the riddle and number!

 - **First number**